smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #47 - Work Schedule

 Given a table of employee shifts and another table of their activities, merge the two tables and write an SQL statement that produces the desired output.
-If an employee is scheduled and has no activity planned, label the time frame as “Work”.
+If an employee is scheduled and has no activity planned, label the time frame as `Work`.

 **Schedule**
 | Schedule ID | Start Time      | End Time        |